No topic

 Authorities have previously warned against drinking on the journey to the Kingdom.
 In fact, you may be arrested if you cross the Saudi border while still intoxicated or smelling of alcohol.

 Nevertheless, expats are sometimes able to obtain locally brewed black-market liquor in Saudi Arabia – particularly on Western company compounds.
 This homemade wine and beer is referred to as Siddique.
-BBC reports that expats often have brewing competitions of this sugar-based beverage.
-Some expats believe that authorities will turn a blind eye to the consumption of alcohol on enclosed compounds.
+BBC reports that expats often have brewing competitions for this sugar-based beverage.
+Some expats believe that authorities will turn a blind eye to the consumption of alcohol in enclosed compounds.
 However, raids by the police remain a constant risk.

 Although Saudi Arabia has embarked on a series of social reforms recently, the ban is likely to remain in place for the foreseeable future.
 Early in 2019, the country dismissed reports that it would allow hotels and restaurants to serve alcoholic beverages as “fabricated lies“.

-Blood tests for drugs and alcohol in Saudi Arabia
+Blood tests for drugs and alcohol

 Expats in Saudi Arabia need to undergo medical tests at the start of their contract.
 Furthermore, lawyers advise that these may include drug screening, given the nation’s strict approach to narcotics.
 The law does not expressly prohibit drug screening, so potential employees need to be aware that pre-employment drug testing is unlikely to result in a backlash against the employer.